RashidCodes/T-SQL_Fundamentals/README.md

 The simplest data warehouse design is called a *star schema*.
 It includes several **dimension** tables and a **fact** table.

-<blockquote>*Each dimension table represents a subject by which you want to analyze the data*.</blockquote>
+<blockquote>Each dimension table represents a subject by which you want to analyze the data.</blockquote>

 For example, in a system that deals with orders and sales, you will probably want to analyze data by customers, products, employees, etc. In a star schema, each dimension is implemented as a single table with redundant data.
-For example, a product dimension could be implemented as a single *ProductDim* table instaed of three normalized tables: *Products*, *ProductSubCategories*, and *ProductCategories*.
+For example, a product dimension could be implemented as a single *ProductDim* table instead of three normalized tables: *Products*, *ProductSubCategories*, and *ProductCategories*.

 **If you normalize a dimension table, which results in multiple tables representing that dimension, you get what's known as a snowflake dimension**.